-Recommendation: We recommend the School District enhance its policies and procedures to ensure vendor supplied certificate, for each Federally Funded purchase in excess of \$25,000.
+Recommendation: We recommend the School District enhance its policies and procedures to ensure or vendor supplied certificate, for each Federally Funded purchase in excess of \$25,000.
 The purchase can be an individual purchase or a signed contract with purchases spread over a period of time.
 The documentation will be attached to the purchase order or executed contract and filed in the Business Office.

-Auditee response: The Hanover Public School District will require documentation, website print out or
+Auditee response: The Hanover Public School District now requires documentation, website print out

-Finding Reference: 2013-002 - Reporting
+Finding Reference: 2014-002 - Reporting

-Federal Agency: U.S. Department of Education
+Federal Agency: U.S. Department of Agriculture